konfuzio-ai/konfuzio-sdk/docs/sdk/examples/evaluation/index.md

 metrics to `None` in case there has been an attempt of zero division, set `allow_zero=True` at the initialization.

-To see a certain metric after the class has been initialized, you can call a metric's method.
+To see a certain metric after the class has been initialized, you can call a metric's method:
 ```
 print(evaluation.fn())
 ```